 Or just deposit, is the initial payment you put down towards the car at the start of the finance agreement.
 The larger your deposit, the lower your monthly payments, and the more likely you’ll be accepted.

 A deposit offered by the manufacturer or dealer, which they can put towards your finance agreement.
-It’s usually around £1,500 - £2,500 but it depends on the offer and the car.
+The amount of deposit contribution largely depends on the offer and the car.

 This is when you decide to end the finance agreement early, and pay off the rest of what you owe.

 Once you’ve paid all debts associated with your car, it then becomes equity because it’s an asset you own.

 The Financial Conduct Authority.
 An independent body that regulates financial services in the UK, ensuring consumers get a fair and honest deal.

 This is the agreement which confirms the terms of the finance contract.
 It usually explains the monthly payments, cancellation terms and what happens at the end when the finance has been repaid.

 This is a set interest which remains unchanged throughout the term of the finance agreement.